-Airline industry turmoil deepens as coronavirus pain spreads
+Airline industry crisis deepens as coronavirus pain spreads

 Government sources in India told Reuters that the government was planning a rescue package of up to $1.6 billion to aid carriers battered by coronavirus.

+India’s SpiceJet (SPJT.NS) said on Thursday it was suspending the majority of its international operations from March 21 to April 30, while rival IndiGo (INGL.NS) asked staff to take a pay cut of up to 20%.

-Taiwan’s Transport ministry said on Thursday it was inviting its airlines to submit capital requirements and financial plans with the view to giving them assistance, such as rolling over loans and providing operating funds.
+Taiwan’s Transport ministry said it was inviting its airlines to submit capital requirements and financial plans with the view to giving them assistance, such as rolling over loans and providing operating funds.

-New Zealand on Thursday outlined the first tranche of a NZ$600 million ($344 million) aviation relief package.
-The New Zealand government on Thursday said it would shut its borders to those who were not citizens or residents.
+New Zealand outlined the first tranche of a NZ$600 million ($344 million) aviation relief package, as it announced plans to shut its borders to non-citizens and non-residents.

-Air New Zealand Ltd (AIR.NZ), which on Monday announced plans to maintain a bare-bones international flying schedule, expects to make further changes now, chief revenue officer Cam Wallace said on Twitter.

-Other carriers taking measures to survive include easyJet PLC (EZJ.L).
-The budget carrier and its U.K. pilot union signed an agreement to minimize the risk of pilot layoffs in Britain over the next 18 months, including a pay freeze and asking all crew to take unpaid leave for three months, according to a memo seen by Reuters.

-State-owned Emirates is also asking pilots and crew to take unpaid leave and rival Qatar Airways laid off about 200 staff.

-Reporting by Jamie Freed in Sydney and David Shepardson in Washington; Additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Praveen Menon in Wellington, Stella Qiu in Beijing, Ben Blanchard in Taipei and Nikhil Kurian Nainan in Bengaluru; Editing by Gerry Doyle and Edwina Gibbs
+Reporting by Jamie Freed in Sydney and David Shepardson in Washington; Additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Praveen Menon in Wellington, Stella Qiu in Beijing, Ben Blanchard in Taipei and Nikhil Kurian Nainan in Bengaluru; Editing by Edwina Gibbs, Mark Potter and Keith Weir